-1. Your selling price should NOT be based on:
+- 1. Your selling price should NOT be based on:

-- □ Your costs of doing business.
+- () Your costs of doing business.

-- □ How much money you want to make.
+- () How much money you want to make.

-- □ How much money you want to spend.
+- () How much money you want to spend.

-- ☑ What the market will bear.
+- (x) What the market will bear.

 Your selling price should be based on your costs of doing business, how much you want to make and how much you want to spend.
-You might look at the 'going rate' in your market to see if you are up to the challenge of selling your prices in that market.
+You might look at the going rate in your market to see if you are up to the challenge of selling your prices in that market.
 Ask if you can bear the market, not what will the market bear.
 And then proceed courageously to charge whatever you need to for your dreams to come true.

-2. What is the basic accounting formula?
+- 2. What is the basic accounting formula?

-- □ Sales-Profits = Loss
+- () Sales Profits = Loss

-- Assets = Liabilities + Owners' Equity
+- (x) Assets = Liabilities + Owners' Equity

-- □ A little bit of wish plus a pinch of luck = who knows what
+- () A little bit of wish plus a pinch of luck = who knows what

-If you need a hand understanding basic accounting terms and the Balance Sheet and the Income Statement, go back to "Where Did the Money Go?."
-Call me at 1.877.MAXROHR (1.877.629.7647) to order.
+If you need a hand understanding basic accounting terms and the Balance Sheet and the Income Statement, go back to Where Did the Money Go?.
+Call me at 1.877.629.7647 to order, or visit www.barebonesbiz.com.
 It will help you learn the basics that this book builds on.

-3. What is the difference between margin and mark up?
+3. What is the difference between margin and markup?

-Mark-up is a method of increasing costs to create a selling price by multiplying the costs by a percentage.
+Markup is a method of increasing costs to create a selling price by multiplying the costs by a percentage.
 The profit margin is the percent difference between break-even and the selling price.
-See "Calculating Indirect Costs" on page 37.
+See page 50.

 If you provide a service that costs you \$100 to produce, and you want to make a 20% profit on the sale of that service, how much should you charge?
-Show your work.
+Show your work. \$100 = \$125

-Refer back to the forms in "Creating a selling price" on page 5555 to review the formula for creating a selling price.
+Refer back to the forms on page 53 to review the formula for creating a selling price.

-4. What does break-even mean?
+- 5. What does break-even mean?

-- □ You will even break his arm if your customer refuses to pay for your services. - \square The total cost of creating your products and services. - □ The selling price of your services. - □ The slope of a golf green.
+- () You will even break his arm if your customer refuses to pay for your services.

+- (x) The total cost of creating your products and services.

+- () The selling price of your services.

+- () The slope of a golf green.

 If you sell your products and services at break-even, you just cover your costs but you don't make any profit.
 If you sell for less than break-even you lose money.
 If you sell for more than break-even, you make a profit.
-See "Profit Margin" on page 56.
+See page 45.

-5. You are not allowed to create a budget that includes items like vacations and college funds as these items are not officially tax-deductible according to the IRS.
+6. You are not allowed to create a budget that includes items like vacations and college funds as these items are not officially tax-deductible according to the IRS.
 True or False?
 Explain....

 False.
 The budget is just pretend.
 You don't need to comply with any IRS rules as you set your selling prices.
 You will compare your actual numbers with your budgeted numbers, however, so it is a good idea to work with your tax accountant as you prepare your budget.
 But if you really want a boat, create a selling price that is based on numbers that include a boat payment or purchase.
 It's your dream.
 Why not?
-Refer to "Calculating Indirect Costs" on page 37.
+Refer to pages 28-30.

-6. Today's accounting programs are so good and easy to use, you don't need an accountant anymore!
+Today's accounting programs are so good and easy to use, you don't need an accountant anymore!
 True or False?